I was pulling the ham out of the oven when my phone dinged with a text message. It was from Ella.

 I glanced sideways at her.
 “I hope you don’t expect me to.”

 She levelled her gaze at me.
 “Of course not.
 You’d have to skunk me first, Ben.”

 Was that a challenge?

-I stare her down in response.
+I stared her down in response.

+The sight sent my mind straight into the gutter.
 So much for not having to police my thoughts.

-Copyright © 2018 by Navessa Allen
+Copyright © 2019 by Navessa Allen

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This is a work of fiction.
 Names, characters, places, and incidents either are the products of the author’s imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.